What’s Going Around: COVID, stomach bug, sunburn

-The CVSMinuteClinic in York was very busy with COVID testing this week and saw quite a few COVID-positive patients.
-They also diagnosed a stomach bug, sinus infections and allergies.
+(WHTM) — The CVSMinuteClinic in York was very busy with COVID testing this week and saw quite a few COVID-positive patients.
+They also diagnosed a stomach bug, sinus infections, and allergies.

 WellSpan Pediatric Medicine Physicians across the Midstate are seeing RSV this week.